TechBridgeWorld/TechCafeGames/CODE_REPO_README_EDUGAMIFY.txt

 23. Provide a list of future features/capabilities that you would like to see included in the existing tool.

-  more minigame objects-springs, reverse gravity blocks
+  more minigame objects-springs, reverse gravity blocks more visibly share levels-can "like" other levels and play the best ones